-Candidates for hospital-accredited programs (applicants who are invited for an interview) will be informed, in writing or by electronic means, of the terms, conditions, and benefits of appointment, including financial support; PTO and other leaves of absence; professional liability, hospitalization, health, disability and other insurance provided for the residents and their families.
-All of these elements may be found in the contract, and GME P&P Manual.
-Depending upon the timing of the interview, some of the data furnished are subject to change due to new or change in policy, laws, and other events that cannot be predicted at that time.
+- An applicant invited to interview for a resident/fellow position must be informed, in writing or by electronic means, of the terms, conditions, and benefits of appointment to the ACGME-accredited program, either in effect at the time of the interview or that will be in effect at the time of the applicant's eventual appointment. - Information that is provided must include: stipends, benefits, vacation, leaves of absence, professional liability coverage, and disability insurance accessible to the residents and their eligible dependents.
+All of these elements may be found in the contract, and GME Policy Manual.
+Depending upon the timing of the interview, some of the data furnished are subject to change due to new or change in policy, laws, and other events that cannot be predicted at that time. - For appointment, trainees must comply with State of California Physician Licensure requirements. - Eisenhower Health will conduct background checks on all trainees, verify previous educational experiences and work history, and conduct pre-employment drug testing. - Matched applicants will be required to provide evidence that they have received required immunizations and must comply with Eisenhower's policies regarding vaccinations prior to the first day of employment.

-April 24, 2017
+Original Effective Date: April 24, 2017